jlongland/LearningTracker/README.md

 ![Technical architecture](images/LT_working_architecture.png)

-### 1. edX component
+### 1. edX component - widget script
-*TODO*
-Thresholds are calculated using the method `computeThreshold` in the class `MetricComputation`.
-The results will be placed in the folder `thresholds` and used in the subsequent steps.
+In essence, the Learning Tracker is a JavaScript script embedded in the edX MOOC pages as part of the course material.
+The widget is plotted using [Highcharts](highcharts.com).
+The documentation for customizing the widget is [here](http://api.highcharts.com/highcharts).

+An example of a widget script is included in the file [edx_integration](https://github.com/ioanajivet/LearningTracker/blob/master/edx_integration).

 ### 2. Server backend - data storing and script generation
 The server backend serves two purposes:

 1. storing online the learner data that is to be displayed on the widget
 2. generating the widget script for a learner

 **Storing learner data**
 The data is stored in a mySQL database and updated weekly.

+_TODO:_ database diagram

-For **Generating widget scripts** serving HTTPS requests from the edX pages that request the script of
+**Generating widget scripts**
+The server also accepts HTTPS requests from the edX pages that request the script of a specific learnerss.
+The request has two parameters: _learner's anonymous id_ and _the week_.
 The server backend is implemented as a Tomcat servlet that receives HTTPS requests and responds with the generated Learning Tracker script as a string.

+Any changes in the widget interface design should be made in the script generation Tomcat servlet.

 ## 3. Local component - metric calculation
-*TODO*

-==== Old version ====
+The offline component is used for calculating the metrics to be displayed on the widget based on data extracted from edX trace logs:

+1. calculating the _average graduate_ profile
+2. calculating the profile for each learner

-The code for generating the metric values and the script are customizable for every run of the experiment.
-The current implementation calculates 15 metrics.
+The code for the local, offline component is included in the folder metric_calculation. he code for generating the metric values and the script are customizable for every run of the experiment.
+The current implementation calculates 13 metrics as presented below.
 The metrics to be displayed on the Learning Tracker are selected in the `initialize` method of the `MetricComputation` class.

-The current version is customized for running experiments on the PreCalc MOOC of TU Delft on edX.
-All the files needed to calculate the metrics for PreCalc course are uploaded in PreCalcLT.zip.

-## Step 0: Calculating thresholds - values of the average graduates.
+### Metrics available
+The metrics are calculated considering data generated from the first day of the course.

+1. Number of sessions per week
+2. Average length of a session (in minutes)
+3. Average time between sessions (in hours)
+4. Number of forum session
+5. Number of quiz questions attempted
+6. Timeliness of quiz answers submission (in hours)
+7. Number of sessions logged
+8. Number of videos accessed
+9. Time spent on the platform (in seconds)
+10. Average time spent on the platform per week (in seconds)
+11. Proportion of time spent on assignments (graded quiz questions)
+12. Number of video lectures re-visited
+13. Number of forum contributions

+### Threshold calculation

 Thresholds are calculated using the method `computeThreshold` in the class `MetricComputation`.
 The results will be placed in the folder `thresholds` and used in the subsequent steps.

-## Step 1: Calculate values for upload for a new week.
-1. The .zip file contains the jar with the metric generation application and the structure of the files as required by the application.
-The files paths in the code are for a run on a Windows machine.
-2. Create a new folder "weekX".
-3. Inside folder "weekX", create another folder "data".
-4. Input files have the extension .csv and should be placed inside the "data" folder.
-5. Run "java -jar PreCalcLT.jar precalc X precalc/". (precalc X and precalc/ are the three parameters for the .jar.
-First one is the name of the course, X is the number of the week and the last one is the path to the folder that contains the "weekX" folders)
-7. The console shows information about how much data was read (learners, quizzes, videos... etc).
-8. Results are placed in the folder "precalc/weekX/metrics/".
-Data ready for upload is in the file "PRECALC_week4_for_database.csv"
-9. For uploading on the mySQL database, the first row (header of the table) should be delete.

-## Step 2: Upload data to the database on the server.
-The file PRECALC_week4_for_database.csv is uploaded on idxmooc.ewi.tudelft.nl server and add it to the learning_tracker database.

-## Step 3: Integration on edX.
-The code in the folder `edX integration` is inserted into edX as JavaScript script in a Raw HTML component on the MOOC pages.
-The Learning Tracker script is loaded as an external script from the server through HTTPS requests.
-The HTTPS request parameters are the anonymous ID of the learners and the week for which data is requested.